The best way to build websites with Codex

 Does sitemd work with Codex?

-What MCP tools does sitemd give Codex?
+What CLI commands does sitemd give Codex?

 How does the Codex skill work?